You can help us address food insecurity in Fairbanks.

 We believe it is our mission to make good, healthy food available to everyone in our community.
 We know that many of our neighbors struggle to put good, healthy food on the table for their families.
 We also know our shoppers and Owners want to help.
 To address the issue of food insecurity in our community, we’ve partnered with the Alaska Housing Finance Corporation to create a new program called Shop & Share.

-Starting October 1st, you’ll have the option to choose a Shop & Share item from a menu at the register and add it to your own grocery purchase.
+Choose a Shop & Share item from a menu at the register and add it to your own grocery purchase.
 We’ll issue a voucher for the item and give it to AHFC.
 They will distribute the vouchers that you and others purchase to families in their Jumpstart program.

 We’ve chosen seven versatile and nutritious foods for the menu: a dozen organic eggs, a container of yogurt, a pound of bulk organic oats, a bag of frozen organic veggies and one of fruit, a pound of ground turkey, and a serving of fresh Deli soup.